magus-corp/.github/profile/README.md

 Our Process
 ------------

-At Magus Technologies, we use various AI models and techniques to train our models for different industries, governments, entities, and persons.
+At Magus Corp, we use various AI models and techniques to train our models for different industries, governments, entities, and persons.
 From simple chatbots to models that help find new materials!
 We also breathe new life into old hardware by repurposing it for our products and processes.
 F programed obsolence!
 Reuse, Repurpuse, Recycle.

 Our Public Knowledge Projects:
 ----------------------------